ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 Vertical and horizontal meridians are unequal.

-DBL is the Distance Between Lenses, the least distance between the two lenses, or the frame's bridge size.
+DBL: The Distance Between Lenses, i.e., the least distance between the two mounted lenses, or the frame's bridge size.

-DIOPTER is a measurement of lens refractive power equal to the reciprocal of the focal length of a lens in terms of meters, e.g., a 2.00 Diopter lens will bring parallel rays of light to a focus at a half meter, i.e., .50 meters.
+DIOPTER: A measurement of an ophthalmic lens refractive power equal to the reciprocal of the focal length of a lens in terms of meters, e.g., a 2.00 Diopter lens will bring parallel rays of light to a focus at a half meter, i.e., .50 meters.
 Also, the measurement of the degree to which light converges (a plus Diopter, +2.00D, lens will correct farsighted vision), or the degree to which light diverges (a minus Diopter, -2.00D, lens will correct nearsighted vision).

 "It is how well the eyewear makes contact with the